Gapless fracton quantum spin liquid and emergent photons in a 2D spin-1 model: General fractonic properties

 An alternative description of the same properties is obtained by writing $\mathcal{H}_1$ as a $2\times 2$ matrix in the Fourier-components $S_1^z({\bm q})$ and $S_2^z({\bm q})$.
 As shown in Fig.~\ref{fig:Overview}(c) the diagonalization of this matrix results in a flat bottom band (describing the constrained subspace) which is connected to an upper dispersive band at two band touching points which occur at the exact momenta of the pinch points.
 The fourfold nature of pinch points implies that the dispersive band is {\it quartic} in ${\bm q}$ in the vicinity of the band touching points.

-\subsection{Classical fracton configurations from \texorpdfstring{$\mathcal{H}_1$}{H_1}}
+\subsection{Classical fracton configurations from \texorpdfstring{$\mathcal{H}_1$}{H1}}

 A particularly intuitive access to the fractonic properties of the spiderweb model is obtained by examining classical fracton configurations in real space as shown in Fig.~\ref{fig:Overview}(d), (e) and (f).
 In Fig.~\ref{fig:Overview}(d), a single $S_i^z=1$ site on sublattice 1 in a homogeneous $S_i^z=0$ background (which is one possible ground state of $\mathcal{H}_1$) corresponds to four violated constraints $\mathcal{C}_{\sublX}\neq 0$ (fractons) forming a quadrupole.
-This is the smallest group of fractons that can move freely as a whole by lowering the changed spin back to zero and raising a neighboring one.
+This implies that a single spin flip fractionalizes into four fractons, directly demonstrating that fractionalization -- a hallmark of a QSL -- is already intrinsic to $\mathcal{H}_1$.
+These four violated constraints constitute the smallest group of fractons that can move freely as a whole by lowering the changed spin back to zero and raising a neighboring one.
 On the other hand, a semi-infinite string of $S_i^z=1$ sublattice 1 sites [Fig.~\ref{fig:Overview}(e)] gives rise to a dipole of fractons (so-called lineons~\cite{Pai2019}) which can move perpendicular but not parallel to its dipole moment.
 Finally, a corner in the domain wall of Fig.~\ref{fig:Overview}(f) corresponds to an isolated fracton which is completely immobile, unless infinitely many spins are flipped (moving the lower right domain as a whole) or additional fractons are created.
 This immobility is a direct consequence of the dipol conservation which is again a result of the emergent rank-2 Gauss' law~\cite{Nandkishore-2019}.